David Suchet: Television and film

+In 1985, Suchet played Blott in Blott on the Landscape.

 In 1988, Suchet played Leopold Bloom in the Channel 4 documentary The Modern World: Ten Great Writers, in which some of James Joyce's Ulysses was dramatised.
-The year 1988 also saw Suchet appear in the penultimate episode of the television series Tales of the Unexpected.
-He appeared as Yves Drouard, a scheming adulterer, in the episode A Time To Die.
+In 1988 Suchet appeared in the penultimate episode of the television series Tales of the Unexpected.
+He appeared as Yves Drouard, a scheming adulterer, in the episode A Time to Die.

 In 1989, he took the title role of Hercule Poirot for the long-running television series Agatha Christie's Poirot.
-In his book, Poirot and Me, Suchet mentions that prior Poirot actor Sir Peter Ustinov one day approached him and told him that Suchet could play Poirot and would be good at it.
+In his book, Poirot and Me, Suchet mentions that prior Poirot actor Peter Ustinov one day approached him and told him that Suchet could play Poirot and would be good at it.
 Suchet then spoke to Brian Eastman from ITV, who sent him some of the novels to read.
 "And as I did so, it slowly dawned on me that I'd never actually seen the character I was reading about on the screen...He was quite, quite different: more elusive, more pedantic and, most of all, more human than the person I'd seen on the screen."

 Still unsure, Suchet rang his brother John, who advised him against it, calling Poirot "a bit of a joke, a buffoon.
 It's not you at all."
 Suchet took his brother's advice as a challenge and accepted the role.
-In preparation, he wrote a five page character study of Poirot detailing 93 different aspects of his life.
+In preparation, he wrote a five-page character study of Poirot detailing 93 different aspects of his life.
 Suchet said he took the list on set with him and "gave a copy to every director I worked with on a Poirot film."

 Suchet went on to play the role in adaptations of every novel and short story featuring the character written by Agatha Christie.
+In preparation for the role, he says that he read every novel and short story and compiled an extensive file on Poirot.

-In 2001, he had the lead role in the David Yates-directed BBC television serial The Way We Live Now and, in April 2002, he played the real-life barrister George Carman in the BBC drama Get Carman: The Trials of George Carman QC.
+In 2001, he had the lead role in the David Yates-directed BBC television serial The Way We Live Now.
+In April 2002, he played the real-life barrister George Carman in the BBC drama Get Carman: The Trials of George Carman QC.